 VPD may be caused by a relatively short soft palate, poor palate function, or both.
-Risk factors for VPD include cleft palate, submucous cleft palate, 22q11.2 deletion syndrome or other genetic conditions.
+Risk factors for VPD include cleft palate, submucous cleft palate, 22q11.2 deletion syndrome and other genetic conditions.
 In some cases, VPD may occur after adenoid removal.

 If VPD is suspected, your child's surgeon and speech-language specialist may do special tests to confirm that VPD is present.
-(See Helping Hand HH-I-444 Nasopharyngoscopic Evaluation of Velopharyngeal Closure during Speech or HH-III-148 Multiview Speech Fluoroscopy.)

 Once a decision is made to proceed with surgery to correct VPD, your child may have more testing done, such as an MRI, sleep study or other evaluations.